kristiandupont/kanel/README.md

 `schema.ignore`

 An array of tables and views to ignore.
 Use this if there are things in your database you don't care to generate models for like migration information etc.
+Each item in the array can be either a string, a regular expression, or a function.
+If it's a string, it's assumed to be a table or view name.
+If it's a regular expression, it's matched against the table or view name.
+If it's a function, it's called with the table or view name as the first parameter and should return true if the table or view should be ignored.

 `schema.externalTypesFolder`